 Off the top of your head, you may be able to mention several of the ways that one treats substance abuse: cognitive behavior therapy, twelve-step programs, and similar measures.

-One very effective way to help with drug and alcohol cravings that many people may not be aware of is: eating a healthy diet.
-While this is just good for your body in general, it has specific benefits for those battling with an addiction.
+One very effective way to help with drug and alcohol cravings that many people may not be aware of is eating a healthy diet.
+While this is just good for your body in general, it has specific benefits for those struggling with an addiction.

 Obviously, this comes with quite a few caveats.
 Clearly, you aren’t going to kick drugs and alcohol by eating a healthy diet.
 But, when dealing with something as difficult as an addiction, every little bit helps.
-Your diet can’t cure your addiction all on its own, but it certainly can help.
-By that same token, eating a healthy diet will give you many health benefits beyond helping your addiction.
-You’ll just begin to feel better in general, which can also assist in lessening your need for drugs and alcohol.
+This is why it’s necessary to understand the link between substance abuse and nutrition.

 Your body probably lacks the benefits that would come from eating right.
 The diet is one more way that you can begin to heal yourself, to live a better life than the one you were.

 The Low Glycemic Diet

 Many of our recipes are adapted for cooking at home.
-They can be made out of inexpensive, easy to find ingredients.
+They can be made out of inexpensive and easy to find ingredients.
 That way, you don’t have to leave your new diet behind when you ultimately leave the Iris Healing®.